godotengine/godot-docs/classes/class_image.rst

 Alpha-blends ``src_rect`` from ``src`` image to this image at coordinates ``dst``, clipped accordingly to both image bounds.
 This image and ``src`` image **must** have the same format. ``src_rect`` with non-positive size is treated as empty.

+\ **Note:** Simultaneously reading and writing to the same image reference may lead to unexpected results.

 .. rst-class:: classref-item-separator

 ----